PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* Should provide 100% PEP with these alone for most PySimpleGUI programs
 * Added finding focus across ALL elements by using the .Widget member variable
 * Fixed sizing Columns!
 NOW they will finally be the size specified
-* Fixed not using the initialdir paramter in PopupGetFile if the no_window option is set
+* Fixed not using the initial dir paramter in PopupGetFile if the no_window option is set

 ## 4.3 PySimpleGUI Release 22-Aug-2019